Social Service Worker - Human Services Diploma

 HSER258 - Fundamentals of Change I

-HSER 258 Fundamentals of Change 1 is designed to assist the student to develop self-awareness as a helper and to develop both an understanding and a beginning level of skill.
-Students are required to participate in exercises, role plays, simulations and video taping in interviews and counselling in order to accomplish the course objectives.
+HSER 258 Fundamentals of Change I is designed to assist the student in developing self-awareness as a helper, and in developing both an understanding and a beginning level of skill.
+Students are required to participate in exercises, role plays, simulations and video taping of interviews and counselling sessions, in order to accomplish the course objectives.

 INDG287 - Introduction to Indigenous Teachings and Practices